adam757521/selfbotUtils/README.md

 -------------

 - Very easy to use and user-friendly.
-- Join invites, redeem nitro codes, without being phonebanned!
+- Mimic a discord user, and make API calls without being phonebanned (Join guilds, redeem nitro, etc!)
-(MORE COMING SOON!)
+- Token puller that support multiple operating systems (Windows, macOS) (MORE COMING SOON!)

 Installation